-In today’s post: These twix cookies are easy to make with just a few ingredients.
+In today’s post: These Twix cookies are easy to make with just a few ingredients.
+This version starts with a cake mix and doesn’t require any chilling or rolling before you bake, making it much simpler than other Twix cookie recipes.

 Twix cookies are really pretty amazing.
 There’s a cookie shop near me that sells them occasionally and my son checks their site religiously to see when they’ll be available again.
 Since everyone in our family likes them, I decided I should just start making them at home, so I looked up some recipes online…